How to Choose the Right Lunch Box

 8. Do I need an insulated lunch bag?

-If you live in a cool climate then maybe not but for pretty much the whole of Australia I'd recommend an insulated bag with an ice pack.
+We do recommend an insulated bag with an ice pack.
 Even when the weather isn't too hot, it helps keep the food cooler and fresher for longer.
-When choosing a lunchbox be mindful about which bags they fit in to - on each lunch bag listing we have added photos of different combinations of lunchboxes so you have an idea of what fits.
+When choosing a lunchbox be mindful about which bags they fit in to - on each lunch bag listing we have added photos or a list of different combinations of lunchboxes so you have an idea of what fits.

 Hopefully that has helped you with your decision about which lunchboxes to buy!
 If you do have any further questions, make sure you check out the videos on our Facebook and Instagram pages, or feel free to get in touch via email or on social media.